DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 development in Germany are still lacking and long-term funding strategies are missing.
-This all leads to unmet requirements and unsolved challenges that we want to highlight in this paper by elaborating on i) why sustainable research software development needs to be considered a first class citizen in the research landscape; ii) how to decide which software to sustain; iii) who sustains research software; iv) how software can be funded sustainably; v) what infrastructure is needed for sustainable software development; vi) legal aspects of research software development in academia.
+This all leads to unmet requirements and unsolved challenges that we want to highlight in this paper by elaborating on i) why research software engineering needs to be considered a first class citizen in the research landscape; ii) how to decide which software to sustain; iii) who sustains research software; iv) how software can be funded sustainably; v) what infrastructure is needed for sustainable software development; and vi) legal aspects of research software development in academia.

 While we specifically focus on the research software landscape in